 The often-overlooked Carter sister whose haunting voice shaped country classics and first recorded the blistering 'Ring of Fire'.

-Anita Carter moved in the shadow of her famous family—mother Maybelle and sisters June and Helen—but her ethereal alto and musical intuition carved a distinct space.
-As part of The Carter Sisters and Mother Maybelle, she provided the rhythmic backbone on upright bass and autoharp, her presence a steadying force.
-While her solo hits like 'Blue Boy' showcased her plaintive delivery, her greatest impact came in the studio: she was the first to record 'Ring of Fire,' a song her sister June would later make iconic with Johnny Cash.
-Anita's own songwriting contributed to the Cash catalog with 'Rosanna's Going Wild,' and her collaborations spanned genres, including a memorable duet with Hank Williams.
-Her life was marked by both artistic grace and personal struggle, leaving a legacy of pure, undiluted country sound that influenced the texture of American music.
+Anita Carter (1933–1999) first recorded 'Ring of Fire,' a song her sister June later made famous with Johnny Cash.
+Moving in the shadow of her family—mother Maybelle and sisters June and Helen—her ethereal alto and musical intuition carved a distinct space.
+As part of The Carter Sisters and Mother Maybelle, she provided rhythmic backbone on upright bass and autoharp.
+Her solo hits like 'Blue Boy' showcased her plaintive delivery.
+Her own songwriting contributed to the Cash catalog with 'Rosanna's Going Wild,' and her collaborations spanned genres, including a duet with Hank Williams.
+Her life mixed artistic grace with personal struggle, leaving a legacy of pure, undiluted country sound that influenced the texture of American music.

 1928–1945